 Patients with a functional gut disorder are managed by the Consultant Gastroenterologist, who may refer the patient on for further support and treatment if required.
-The supporting team consists of a Clinical Nurse Specialist, Specialist Dieticians, Clinical Health Psychologists and a Clinical Hypnotherapist.
+The supporting team consists of a IBS Nurse Specialist, Specialist Dieticians, Clinical Health Psychologists and a Clinical Psychologist.

 We provide an individual and holistic service depending on the needs of the patient including:-

 - Medication advice